 A spotlight on the circular sanitation economy at the UN 2023 Water Conference

-The Federal Republic of Nigeria, the World Toilet Organization (WTO) and SHF are joining forces to highlight innovative approaches to tackle the global sanitation, hygiene and menstrual health crisis at the upcoming UN 2023 Water Conference, the first conference of water and water related issues to take place in almost 50 years.
+The Federal Republic of Nigeria, the World Toilet Organization (WTO) and SHF joined forces to highlight innovative approaches to tackle the global sanitation, hygiene and menstrual health crisis at the recent UN 2023 Water Conference, the first conference of water and water related issues to take place in almost 50 years.

 Sanitation, hygiene and menstrual health and hygiene (MHH) products and services provide economic value and livelihood opportunities for individuals and the wider economy, with long-term health, educational, environmental and equity returns.
 Investment in the sanitation economy, from both public and private sectors, has the potential to revolutionize how people receive and value sanitation, hygiene and MHH.
 The Sanitation Economy provides a sustainable and complementary solution, monetizing toilet provision, products and services, biological resources, health data and information, to provide benefits across business and society.

-New estimates to be released, for the first time, ahead of the session, will reveal the estimated economic value of these sectors and immense opportunities they represent towards progressing universal access.
-Through the interventions, and in line with SHF’s work on the ground, the session will demonstrate the potential of the sanitation economy and menstrual hygiene marketplace and how they can be drivers for economic growth, attracting investments and closing the sanitation, hygiene and MHH gaps.
+New estimates released, for the first time, ahead of the session, revealed the estimated economic value of these sectors and immense opportunities they represent towards progressing universal access.
+Through the interventions, and in line with SHF’s work on the ground, the session demonstrated the potential of the sanitation economy and menstrual hygiene marketplace and how they can be drivers for economic growth, attracting investments and closing the sanitation, hygiene and MHH gaps.
+You can read a summary of the side event here

 Details of the session are as follows: